 Your family will love you when you say yes to making this Decadent Sweet Potato Casserole.
-This recipe has been passed down to me from my sweet aunt Tammy, pictured below.
+This recipe has been passed down to me by my sweet aunt Tammy, pictured below.
 I have adapted many of her recipes over the years as she is one of the best cooks that I know!
 I’ve learned so much from her, and she was gracious enough to share this family classic that she’s been serving up at our Holiday get-togethers for over 35 years.

 One thing about this Decadent Sweet Potato Casserole, though, that you should know is, it’s not a lightened-up dish like many of my other recipes.
 If you are looking for a lightened-up version of sweet potato casserole, please check out my other everyday sweet potato recipes that are also tasty and delicious.
 I make this particular sweet potato casserole recipe on special occasions like Thanksgiving, Easter, and Christmas when I’m not concerned about calories, sugar, and fat content.
 I live by the saying “everything in moderation,” right?

 What makes this Decadent Sweet Potato Casserole so good is the light and creamy filling that literally melts in your mouth, and it’s topped with a sweet buttery pecan crumble that adds the perfect amount of crunch and texture.
 Don’t take my word for it; pin this and print this recipe to make at your next holiday get-together, and I guarantee you are going to WOW your family and friends.

 To make this recipe really easy, you can use canned sweet potatoes, and I make sure to drain the juice from the potatoes.
 I also make the recipe, when I have enough time, with fresh sweet potatoes, and I cook them ahead of time in either the oven, slow cooker, or microwave.
 For the sweet pecan crumble topping, you can add mini marshmallows or substitute the pecans for walnuts.

 How to make this Sweet Potato Casserole: